 The Senior Luncheon is held the 2nd Tuesday of every month from September through June.
 It is open to the Seniors of our surrounding communities.
-It boasts a catered luncheon by Flo's Catering of Hudson as well as local entertainment.
+It boasts a catered luncheon by Flo's Catering of Maynard as well as local entertainment.

 The Senior Luncheon has been serving the community for around 30 years.
 It started with about 15 attendees from the congregation.
 This gathering has now grown to around 70 people each month from approximately a dozen communities.